Stencyl/stencylpedia/chapter-4/customizing-actors.md

 #### Recap

-You’ve customized the switches so that when the left/right switch is pressed, the left/right door opens.
+You've customized the switches so that when the left/right switch is pressed, the left/right door opens.

 How does this work?
 Let's take a peek into the "guts" of this sytem.
 Open up the **Switch Behavior** behavior.

 ![](http://static.stencyl.com/pedia2/ch4/customize/image11.png)

 The key piece is the Actor attribute called **Door Actor**.
-When you customized the Switch actor (via the Inspector pane), the "Door Actor" attribute let you pick a **SPECIFIC** door within the scene.
+When you customized the Switch actor (via the Inspector pane), the "Door Actor" attribute lets you pick a **SPECIFIC** door within the scene.

 ![](http://static.stencyl.com/pedia2/ch4/customize/image12.png)